 After you create a Mock Service with Transactions, you may realize that you need to reuse that Mock Service at a later date.
 Create a Template from the Mock Service to preserve its configuration for future use.

-In the Actions column, click the icon for Create Mock Service Template from this Mock Service to dynamically provision a Mock Service that includes the transactions in the Template:
+In the Actions column for the Mock Service, click the icon for Create Mock Service Template from this Mock Service to dynamically provision a Mock Service that includes the transactions in the Template:

 A template is created with the same configuration as the Mock Service and you can find it in the Mock Service Templates section.